 Health care and Social assistance is seen as the most prominent industry for employing Enrolled Nurses.
 Public Administration and Safety and Administrative and Support services also hold a small share of the employment opportunities for Enrolled Nurses.

 Less than half work full time (43%) which means there are many options to work part time

 Source: *Job Outlook Government website.

 Due to the nature of the work for gaining industry experience, Enrolled Nurses and Midwives have a strong appeal amongst young adults and adults, making it an experienced industry, working alongside Registered Nurses and Doctors.

 However, the profession does a hold a solid attraction for people across the spectrum of experience, with good representation also amongst age groups either side of the median.

 Source: Job Outlook Government website.
 ABS Labour Force Survey, annual average.
 Estimates have been rounded.

-The most common form of education certification attained by Enrolled and Mothercraft Nurses is a Certificate III or IV, almost half of the survey sample.
+The most common form of education certification attained by Enrolled Nurses is an Advanced Diploma / Diploma.

-The statistics highlight the fact that gaining a qualification such as a Certificate or a Diploma, would place you in a good position for gaining employment in this field.
+The statistics highlight the fact that gaining a qualification such as a Certificate III/IV , would place you in a good position for gaining employment in this field.